Grow property & casualty revenue without adding expense

 The P&C claims process involves numerous steps including:

 Many of these steps are transactional in nature, involving discrete steps and document reviews.
-An intelligent document processing tool can automate many of the steps in the P&C FNOL process including the document review process, extraction of key data points, and setting up the claim in a P&C claims management tool.
+Intelligent document processing for claims processing can help automate the review of a FNOL, including the document review process, extraction of key data points, and setting up the claim in a P&C claims management tool.
 It can also validate that all required data is present before sending the claim to an adjuster.
 Simple claims may be automated end-to-end based on pre-defined business rules, perhaps with only a final review and sign-off required at the end of the process.

 The claim adjudication and subrogation process likewise consists of a number of steps that can be at least partially automated, including: